warranty99/BMO-OS/README.md

 All versions before v1.0.0 expect insane requirements that arent physically possible.

 ## Necessities:
-All libraries are installed in ´__init__.py´, however, to run the source code (will discuss later) you will need a python version beyond 3.8
+All libraries are installed in `__init__.py`, however, to run the source code (will discuss later) you will need a python version beyond 3.8

 ## How to use:
-First off, you will need to buy credit for the openai-api, and the elevenlabs api, links here: https://platform.openai.com/account/billing/overview https://elevenlabs.io/subscription
+First off, you will need to buy credit for the openai-api, and the elevenlabs api, links https://platform.openai.com/account/billing/overview and here https://elevenlabs.io/subscription
-Next step is downloading a version beyond v1.0.0 which is the only functional build, open ´__init__.py´ using notepad or any other text changing software and do the following:
+Next step is downloading a version beyond v1.0.0 which is the only functional build, open `__init__.py` using notepad or any other text changing software and do the following:

 ```py